 El Paso County believes that Trump’s tactics are doing more harm than good.
 It’s not Trump’s own businesses that suffer when he slanders facts.
 The citizens are afraid of tourism plummeting and businesses losing customers.

-Across the nation…
+Lawsuits Across the Nation

 Trump now faces lawsuits from El Paso, 16 states (California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, Oregon, and Virginia), and two public interest groups (Citizens for Responsibility and Ethics in Washington and Public Citizen).